Diorriss/Calendar-Maker/README.md

 # Calendar-Maker
-Creates a calendar based on user input
+Prints a calendar on a text file based on user input
 ## Under the process of documenting...Please wait